 What to do with leftover rosół soup?

-The leftover rosół broth can be used as a base for the soups.
-I like to freeze it in ice cube trays and add to sauces or stir fry.
+The leftover rosół broth can be used as a base for other soups.
+I like to freeze it in ice cube trays and add it to sauces or stir-fries for extra flavor.

-The meat can be used for chicken salad, chicken sandwiches or filling for meat pierogi.
+The cooked chicken can be used in chicken salad, sandwiches, or as a filling for meat pierogi.

 Can I use boneless chicken to make rosół soup?

-Yes you can, but I highly recommend using chicken on the bone to get the best flavor.
+Yes, you can — but I highly recommend using chicken on the bone for the best flavor.

 What is lovage?

-Lovage is an herb that was once very popular and featured in nineteenth-century cookbooks, but has gone out of fashion.
-Its leaves look a bit like parsley leaves.
-It is sweetish, bearing a distant resemblance to fennel.
-You can find fresh lovage at farmers markets in spring and summer.
-Dry lovage you can get it online or at a Polish or Eastern European deli.
+Lovage is an herb that was once very popular and often featured in nineteenth-century cookbooks, though it has since fallen out of fashion.
+Its leaves resemble parsley, and it has a sweet, slightly fennel-like flavor.
+You can find fresh lovage at farmers’ markets in spring and summer, while dried lovage is available online or at Polish and Eastern European delis.

 - Potato and Cheese Pierogi (Pierogi Ruskie)